 Why the Community Renewable Energy sector – Naturesave is not only a market leader in community renewable energy insurance we also supplying grant funding and investment capital via the Naturesave Trust.
 Currently, the community renewable energy sector plays a key role in tackling one of the most important tasks in society today, reducing our reliance on fossil fuels by decarbonising our energy sector.
 With this project, we are seeking to add a second environmental benefit, one that we now know is as important as climate change, and that is biodiversity.

-In a UK first, the Naturesave Trust has already provided grant funding for two of these hives, at Southill Community Energy in Charlbury, Oxfordshire.
-This project aims to build on that success by supplying a number of sites across the UK.
+In 2017, in a UK first, the Naturesave Trust provided grant funding for two of thermosolar hives, at Southill Community Energy in Charlbury, Oxfordshire.
+The Solar Bee Project aims to build on that success by supplying a number of community energy sites across the UK.
 Beehives will be issued in pairs to each site chosen from the application process below.

 What is on offer

 Two Thermosolar Beehives – Donated by the Naturesave Trust

 Expert beekeeping advice – provided by Tom Worsley of UK Thermosolar

 - Training on using Thermosolar beehives